gregdavill/gregdavill.github.io/blog-src/content/posts/dell-xps13-ram-upgrade/index.md

 {{< bundle-image name="images/EyIShwfUUAAptJ6.jpeg" >}}

-It passed through 4 passes of all it's tests without issue!
+It passed through 4 passes of all its tests without issue!
 This shows that all the memory space is functioning and my RAM upgrade was a success!

 # Conclusion